-Unless someone is extremely ill or elderly or has a child, the experts say you can’t overdo it with Acupuncture.
+Unless someone is extremely ill, at an advanced age, or has a child, the experts say you can’t overdo it with Acupuncture.
 Acupuncturists usually recommend a cadence of once a week.
 However, it is undoubtedly acceptable to do more than that.
 Typically, people proceed with that speed whenever they’re first starting.

 Comparison Between Acupuncture and Physical Therapy

 Comparing acupuncture with physical therapy, people recover very quickly from acupuncture.
 Even though the recovery depends on the injury, physical therapy seems to be a long-term process.
 Acupuncture immediately relaxes the tight muscles in acupuncture Points.
 And it also allows the body to function the way it did before the injury.
 Physical therapy chips away bit by bit.
 Acupuncture will expedite your process.
 Physical therapy is essential, and most people opt for it.
 But, you will get a lot quicker results if you also do Acupuncture.

 Everybody can benefit from acupuncture therapy.
 However, acupuncture is not done on kids younger than five to seven.
 And also, if you’re at an advanced age, it will be very light.
 There are no other parameters than age to get Acupuncture done.
 Being too young, kids don’t need this therapy.
 And the older people are too weak to have a lot of Acupuncture done.
 But people with ages anywhere in between can opt for this for anything.
 It may be a cold or flu, a sore neck or back, allergies, indigestion, anxiety, etc.

 - We begin with an in-depth conversation when you come for your first acupuncture treatment.
 You can share any pertinent information that you feel is important for us, along with your medical history and reason for coming.